carbon-design-system/carbon/docs/README.md

 # Carbon documentation

 Welcome to the Carbon documentation.
-Here you'll find information for project management, contribution, migration, and lessons learned from the Carbon core team along the way.
+Here you'll find information on project management, contribution, migration, lessons learned from the Carbon core team along the way, etc.

 ## Project management